 Pros & Cons of Paying off Student Loans Early

-How many college graduates have responded to travel invitations or big life purchases with, “Sure, as soon as I pay off my student loans.”
-It’s a burden that can saddle a graduate for years after the last day of classes, but what if smart planning could erase that debt sooner rather than later?
+Many college grads respond to travel invitations or big life purchases with “Sure.
+As soon as I pay off my student loans.”
+But what if smart planning could erase that debt sooner rather than later?

-Erika Jimenez, a member of the SoFi Community, is an MBA graduate who left grad school with around $50,000 in debt.
-At first, she said she was resigned to paying it off over the next nine to 10 years.
-But after paying for three years and only making a $10,000 dent in her total balance, she decided it was time to revisit her options.
+Erika Jimenez is an MBA graduate who left grad school with around $50,000 in debt.
+At first she was resigned to paying it off over the next nine to 10 years.
+But after paying for three years and making only a $10,000 dent in her total balance, she decided it was time to revisit her options.

 Jimenez started looking for ways to lower her nearly 7% interest rate so that more of each payment would be applied to the principal.
 A lower interest rate would also give her the opportunity to go back to paying extra on the principal each month.

 She considered putting the balance on a 0% APR credit card, but she worried about a lack of flexibility in case of a financial emergency.
 She finally decided to refinance through SoFi for the great rate she qualified for.

 “I also kept continuing to refinance, and the rate got better and better,” she said.
 “I liked that there were no fees, and the application process is easy and straightforward.”